 However, for a night owl like me, morning came a lot later in the day so, when not writing, I spent time trolling the vendor hall.

+Time flies when you’re having fun.
 Day one here at TFW was supposed to officially start at 4PM.
 At least that’s what I thought at first.
 Instead, things kicked for me right around ten-thirty when networking started with local bloggers and assorted horror types.
 It rapidly spun into a whirlwind of activity culminating in the opening red carpet ceremony filled with some of horror’s biggest names and rising stars.
 True to form with most horror gatherings, the stars are generally accessible and truly happy to meet fans.
-From the red carpet, festivities spilled over into the dealers’ room, which was packed with vendors, filmmakers, artists and fans.
+From the red carpet, festivities spilled over into the dealers’ room, which was … Continue reading TFW 2011 Day 1 After Action Report

 In the beginning, as some people like to say, god created… well pretty much everything.
 But, it was kinda like throwing a party and nobody showing up, so god created guests: it solved the immediate problem and saved him on the cost of invitations.
 It wasn’t too long, though, before there was drama.
 God created man first and then pulled woman from an extra body part: so they were created together but not equally.
 Man was to be the boss of the woman.
 And while woman sought knowledge, man, by proxy for god, found that to be evil.
 They were cast out of paradise and woman was made to bear the burdens for her transgressions.